Breville Barista Express Review: Still Going Strong!

 Breville Barista Express Cleaning

-When it comes to cleaning and descaling, Breville makes it pretty easy on you.
+If you’re wondering how to clean and descale the Breville Barista Express, the machine makes it pretty easy on you.
 It’s worth paying close attention to the different lights and symbols that indicate when cleaning or emptying is required.
 If in doubt, refer to the Breville Barista Express manual.

-I’d recommend changing the water filter more frequently than absolutely necessary.
+I’d recommend changing the Breville Barista Express’s water filter more frequently than absolutely necessary.
 Mineral buildup can be the death of an espresso machine.

 Accessing and maintaining the grinder is easy peasy.
 Although, as an experienced nuts-and-bolts guy, I like to disassemble things a bit more thoroughly than what’s described in the Breville Barista Express manual.